-There is a risk that any Low As per previous 7 Day Yes program will result in Makeover programs, Council assets that could staff will be involved to deteriorate causing ensure the final assets will future costs to Council. be fit for purpose.
+There is a risk that any program will result in assets that could deteriorate causing Low As per previous 7 Day Makeover programs, Council staff will be involved to ensure the final assets will Yes future costs to Council. be fit for purpose.